-If you’ve found a sloping block to build your dream home but you’re worried about building on sloping block costs.
+If you’ve found a sloping block to build your dream home but you’re worried about costs associated with building on a sloping block.
 There is no denying the fact that it can be expensive to build on sloping blocks as compared to building on a relatively flat block but it doesn’t mean that you can’t get your dream house on a sloping block.
 This article is a guide, you do need to get a professional opinion from experts before you sign a contract for the construction of the house.
 Here is what you need to do in order to figure out the overall costs of building a house on sloping blocks.

 Building on Sloping Block Costs

 There are a number of factors that will affect the overall cost of building on sloping block.
 Here is a list of some of the important factors you need to take into account in order to fully understand the costs involved in building on a sloping block.

 First and foremost, it is important for you to understand that site survey on a sloping block needs to be more rigorous which means more expensive as compared to site survey of a flatter block.
 The surveyor needs to pay special attention to the soil stability, drainage of the block as well as wind exposure in order to make sure that everything has been taken into account before the construction begins.
 In certain cases, a structural engineer may also be required in order to streamline the construction process.